swissi2000/Fusion-360-Milling-Post-Processor-for-Centroid/docs/zPosition.md

 * No Move

 ## Implementation Details
 The default value is *G28*.
 Selecting *No Move* can be dangerous and is not recommended.
-Use it at yourt own risk!
+Use it at your own risk!

 The coordinates of the *G28* and *G30* commands can be configured in CNC12 under *Setup[F1]->Part[F1]->WCS Table[F9]->Return[F1]*